HSP HISTORY Blog

 The Earliest Residents

 Appreciating the uniqueness of land and real property calls for one to take a look at the geography, archeology and anthropology of the area that comprise today's Frederick County, Maryland.
-Geologic events occurring over hundreds of millions of years helped create a region consisting of two distinct mountain valleys, well-wooded and teaming with game at the time it was first traversed by humans.
+Geologic events occurring over hundreds of millions of years helped create a region consisting of two distinct mountain valleys, well-wooded and teeming with game at the time it was first traversed by humans.
 The area has been lauded for its agriculturally-rich soil and a network of waterways boasting salubrious rivers, creeks and streams.
 These tributaries spread-out across a rolling landscape to provide ample water supply for a vast habitat of humans and animals, while later aiding trade endeavors such as farming and light industry.

 Beginning roughly 10,000 years ago, the nearby Chesapeake Bay formed as glaciers receded northward.
 This caused the Susquehanna River to overflow a once humble river valley existing between both shores of today’s Maryland.
 Meanwhile other rivers further west of the bay would experience rejuvenation, including the Potomac River coming from the northwest, the Monocacy River flowing through the Monocacy (Frederick) Valley and Catoctin Creek flowing through what would become known as the Middletown Valley.
 These natural features brought Native American people to this region, and continue to attract residents to this day.